 Rate increases apply to a group of policies with similar benefits issued within a state.
 These increases cannot change premiums for an individual’s specific circumstances.

 The primary reason behind rate increases is the carrier’s loss ratio which is based on claims history.

 Loss ratios take into account the duration of claims, policyholder longevity, retention of policies, claims paid, reserve pool regulatory requirements, interest rates, benefits paid, etc.

 The rate increase information submitted to state regulators includes summaries of premiums received, claims paid, reserve pool regulatory requirements, projected shortages, etc.

 Insurance is regulated by the states and each state may have its own set of criteria for approving an increase.
 The commissioner can approve, reject or modify the increase requested.

 No wonder the costs are movin’ on up.
 But despite the increasing cost of LTCI, it remains the best funding option to safeguard wealth, preserve assets and maintain standard of living.

 If it’s this challenging for insurance carriers to understand all the changing dynamics of long-term care, just imagine how tough it is to figure out cost and coverage on your own.

-In next month’s newsletter we will detail our methodical approach to in-force premium increases.
+We have a methodical approach to in-force premium increases.
 There are smart ways to do this and not so smart ways.
-More to come …

 For more information about long-term care and what insurance covers, visit our educational blog, www.LongTermCareInsuranceAmerica.com.